PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 ### Enhancements to squeue

-Show the state of you running and pending jobs:
+Show the state of your running and pending jobs:

 ```
 alias sq='squeue -u $USER'